The guy can't stay in one form for long.Plastic Man

 Plastic Man: "You like burning?!?
 How about the burning inside your lungs as they choke for air?!?
 LIKE THAT?!?!"

 - A later issue of JLA reveals that the reason Batman brought him into the League to begin with was that he was the only person who could defeat Martian Manhunter if he ever went rogue.
-When Manhunter loses his fear of fire and temporarily becomes "Fernus the Burning", even Superman gets his butt kicked.
+When Manhunter loses his fear of fire and temporarily becomes "Fernus the Burning", (due to Martians once having been savage giants who reproduced through flames and psychic agony, until the Guardians stepped in and created the Green and White Martians from them)even Superman gets his butt kicked.
 It's Plas who is able to take him down, being a faster and less hindered shapeshifter who is immune to his telepathy.

 - Another JLA storyline had him, like the other Justice League members, split in two: the stretchy goofball (who literally could not be serious) and Eel O'Brian, ex-career criminal.
 Eel is the first to recognize that the split heroes are all incomplete in various ways and need to be put back together, even though some are happier this way, and it's mostly his steely determination and sometimes ruthless manipulation that makes it happen.
 He also comments that he remembers the sound a baseball bat makes against a skull, and has begun to crave hearing it again...